Sustainability

 Board Oversight

-The GOCOM Committee oversees our corporate governance practices, including succession planning and evaluates senior executive officers' compensation and performance.
 The Audit & Risk Committee has the greatest oversight over our sustainability practices and disclosures.
 It oversees accounting and financial reporting, as well as risk management and control practices.
-The committee review risks and opportunities that could materially impact our ability to achieve our strategic and operational objectives and is responsible for ensuring that management addresses risks by implementing appropriate mitigation measures.
+The committee reviews risks and opportunities that could materially impact our ability to achieve our strategic and operational objectives and is responsible for ensuring that management addresses risks by implementing appropriate mitigation measures.

 We have an established enterprise risk-management process that allows us to identify and evaluate risks by both severity of impact and probability of occurrence.
-This evaluation includes climate-related risks involving transitional (policy/regulatory, market, technology and reputational) and physical factors.
-In addition, we evaluate climate-related opportunities, such as resource efficiency, cleaner energy sources, innovative products and services, access to markets, and climate change resilience and adaptation.
+This evaluation includes climate-related risks involving transitional (policy/regulatory, market, technology and reputational) and physical factors; climate-related opportunities, such as resource efficiency, cleaner energy sources, innovative products and services, access to markets, and climate change resilience and adaptation; and cybersecurity risks.
+Additional detail on business risk is included in ATCO’s Management Proxy Circular and Management’s Discussion & Analysis.

-The senior executive of each operating division reports on operating results and risks to a designated audit director, who in turn reports to the Audit & Risk Committee.
-In addition, each division prepares Stewardship Reports, which are presented to the Audit & Risk Committee on a biannual basis, and include topics such as safety, environment and Code of Ethics compliance.
-Our How We Do Business document is the code that sets out the behaviours and standards of conduct we expect of ourselves and each other.
-It provides an overview of the policies and practices that must be followed by anyone who works for or represents ATCO.
+The senior executive of each operating division reports on operating results and risks to a Designated Audit Director who, in turn, reports to the Audit & Risk Committee.
+In addition, each division prepares Stewardship Reports, which are presented to the Audit & Risk Committee on a bi-annual basis, and include topics such as safety, environment and Code of Ethics compliance.

 Management's Role

-In 2021, an enterprise-wide Sustainability/ESG Council was established with senior subject matter experts from each of the groups mentioned above, among others, with the goal to increase collaboration and coordination on sustainability initiatives and ESG reporting.
-The objectives of this Council are to agree on shared priorities across the enterprise, drive forward targeted initiatives for improvement and monitor progress.
+In 2021, an enterprise-wide Sustainability & ESG Council was established with senior subject matter experts from each of the groups mentioned above, among others, with the goal of increasing collaboration and coordination on sustainability initiatives and ESG reporting.
+The objectives of this Council are to agree on shared disclosure improvement priorities across the enterprise, drive forward targeted initiatives for improvement and monitor progress.

 Sustainability Oversight